-Although your bike lawyer can help you determine a clearer picture of the value of your claim, you may want more insight into how this value is determined.
-Here’s what you should know about the value of your bicycle accident claim in Nevada:
+Although an experienced bike lawyer can help you determine a clearer picture of the value of your claim, you may want more insight into how this value is determined.
+Here’s what you should know about your bicycle accident claim in Nevada:

 The value of your bicycle accident claim is the total of your damages.
-Your damages include your financial losses and compensation for your physical and emotional anguish.
-Your damages account for your financial losses that result from the accident, and additional amounts compensate you for the intangible losses that come along with being the victim of a bicycle accident.
+Your damages include financial losses and compensation for physical anguish.
+Your damages account for the financial losses resulting from the accident, and additional amounts compensate you for the intangible losses that come with being the victim of a bicycle accident.

-Here are the types of compensation that you may request in a bicycle accident claim:
+Here are the types of compensation you may request in a bicycle accident claim:

 - Hospital bills